Tap into faculty expertise to broaden your perspective on health care and apply what you learn to your work, as together we improve health care.

 Learn from world-renowned faculty whose research gives them direct experience in changing health care.

 Health Care Innovation Faculty are leaders in designing, researching, and evaluating ways to increase access to health care, reduce costs, change behaviors, and improve efficiencies.
-They bring to the online classroom frontline experience and teaching expertise from the Perelman School of Medicine, Penn Medicine Center for Health Care Innovation, the Wharton School, Penn Carey Law, Penn Nursing, Stuart Weitzman School of Design, Penn Engineering, and the School of Social Policy and Practice.
+They bring to the online classroom frontline experience and teaching expertise from the Perelman School of Medicine, Penn Medicine Center for Health Care Transformation and Innovation, the Wharton School, Penn Carey Law, Penn Nursing, Stuart Weitzman School of Design, Penn Engineering, and the School of Social Policy and Practice.

 Complete 4 courses within 2 years to receive a Graduate Certificate in Health Care Innovation.

 Online courses in the Graduate Certificate in Health Care Innovation confer academic course credits (1 CU per course).

 Courses are 6 weeks long and designed for working professionals.
 Each week follows a pattern of asynchronous learning through brief videos, readings, written discussions with classmates, and real-world projects and assignments, using the online learning platform Canvas.
 A 1-hour live class meeting provides the opportunity to engage directly with the instructor and classmates, including Master of Health Care Innovation students.
 Expect to spend 12–15 hours per week on coursework.

 Graduate Certificate students take courses with Master of Health Care Innovation students.